 Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

 What do you think is more dangerous: driving while intoxicated or eating behind the wheel?
 The correct answer may surprise you.

-To compare reaction time, an intoxicated driver with a blood-alcohol level of more than .08% has a delayed response time of about 12.5%.
-Whereas, the response time of a person who is consuming food while driving has a delayed response time of about 44%.
+To compare reaction time, an intoxicated driver with a blood-alcohol level of more than .08 percent has a delayed response time of about 12.5 percent, whereas the response time of a person who is consuming food while driving has a delayed response time of about 44 percent.

 Surprised?
 Think about it.
 When you’re eating behind the wheel, you’re not completely focused on the road.
-You have to unwrap your food, locate napkins, worry about spilling food on yourself, find your drink, etc. You can’t eat and keep two hands on the wheel.
+You have to unwrap your food, locate napkins, worry about spilling food on yourself, and find your drink.
+You can’t eat and keep two hands on the wheel.

 This study reinforces the importance of keeping both hands on the wheel and free from distractions while driving.

 Wilson Kehoe Winingham brings you this information with best regards for you and your family’s safety.